tralireza/tdc-stores/Finally.md

 * Improvements:
     * I would say mentioning the unit of distance.
-I know it's miles by default (unfortunately my default was Km!) by I did all in Km and added both as a feature.
+I know it's miles by default (unfortunately my default was Km!) but I did all in Km and added miles as a feature.
     Or perhaps you wanted both in the first place :-).
     * Ability to submit on github.
 I created a repo in github and uploaded my solution to it which allows better interaction and submission (however there could be